imagineon/ViewConfigurator/Readme.md

 ## TODOs

 In the future we want to provide some convenice configurations, like using UIColor for CGColor configurations, a shadow configuration set and extensions for third party libraries like ReactiveCocoa.
-Also we want to improve on the convenience Configurations and provide a version which will generate on every build and includes Custom UIView Subclasses.
+We also want to provide a version which will generate on every build and enable configuration of properties added by custom UIView subclasses..
+At the moment the Base of the ConfigurationSet has to be the same Type as the View it is applied on.
+It would be convinient to allow application of configurations on Subclasses.

 ## Attributions

 Most of the library is generated with the help of Sourcery (https://github.com/krzysztofzablocki/Sourcery/), SourceKitten (https://github.com/jpsim/SourceKitten) frameworks and Stencil template language (https://github.com/kylef/Stencil).
+A big help was the Framework https://github.com/sidmani/Chain where we got the solution to enable SourceKitten to analyse UIKit.

 ## Philosophy